chemreac/block_diag_ilu/README.rst

    :alt: Build status

-``block_diag_ilu`` is an open source `C++ single header-file implementeation
+``block_diag_ilu`` is an open source `C++ single header-file implementation
 <https://github.com/chemreac/block_diag_ilu/tree/master/include>`_ of an
 incomplete LU decomposition routine suitable for diagonally dominant (square) block diagonal matrices with sub- and super diagonals of small magnitude.
 It is useful for preconditioning linear systems.
-The usecase in mind is for integrating discretized PDEs of mixed chemical kinetics / diffusion problems where the diffusion process may be accurately considered a mild perturbation.
+The use-case in mind is for integrating discretized PDEs of mixed chemical kinetics / diffusion problems where the diffusion process may be accurately considered a mild perturbation.

-A picture is woth a thousant words, so if your matrix looks anything like this:
+A picture is worth a thousand words, so if your matrix looks anything like this:

 .. image:: https://raw.githubusercontent.com/bjodah/block_diag_ilu/master/scripts/matrix.png
    :scale: 50%
-   :alt: Diagnoally dominant block diagonal matrix with sub- and super-diagnoals
+   :alt: Diagonally dominant block diagonal matrix with sub- and super-diagonals

 its LU decomposition then looks like this: